Japanese manga claims that a natural disaster is an imminent. Now, some tourists cancel their trips - ExBulletin

 Fans believed that she also predicted the death of Princess Diana and singer Freddy Mercury, as well as Covid-19s, but critics say her vision is very mysterious so that she could not be taken seriously.

-The manga cover carries the phrase “a huge disaster in March 2011”, which leads to the belief that it predicted an earthquake 9.0 degrees a decade before it reached Tuoku.
+The manga cover carries the phrase “a huge disaster in March 2011”, which prompted many to believe that it predicted a 9.0 -magnitude earthquake a decade before it reached Tuoko.

 The earthquake in a fatal tsunami has killed tens of thousands and Acholt at Fukushima Dychi nuclear power plant, which has led to the worst nuclear accident since Cernopil.

-In the latest version, “The Future I saw (the full version)”, Tatsuki warned that on July 5 this year, a crack will open under the sea bottom between Japan and the Philippines, which led to the transmission of waves to the beach three times like those in the Totoko earthquake.
+In the latest version, the future I saw (the full version), Tatsuki warned that on July 5 this year, a crack will open under the sea bottom between Japan and the Philippines, and sends waves to the beach three times like those in the TOHOKU earthquake.

 The author recently was asked about her opinion on canceled trips resulting from readers' interpretations of her book.

-The Japanese newspaper Mainichi Shimbun said last week that although it had seen “very positively” that caring for its work made people more ready for disasters, she urged them not to “influence excessively” with her dreams and “behavior based on the opinions of experts.”
+The Japanese newspaper Mainichi Shimbun said last week that although it saw “very positively” that caring for its work made people more ready for disasters, she urged them not to “influence excessively” through her dreams and “behavior based on the opinions of experts”.

 Qi Xian Yu, Feng Shui Master and a famous TV character in Hong Kong known as Master Seven, urged people to stay away from Japan, starting in April.